My husband always calls himself a “belt-and-suspenders” guy because he takes great care in avoiding problems whenever he can by having a back-up.

 How long will it take to get an IDP?

-It can take up to two weeks to get an IDP by mail; while the mailing time can be expedited, doing so can be quite costly.
+It can take up to two weeks to get an IDP by mail.
+While the mailing time can be expedited, doing so can be pretty costly.

 But do I need an International Driving Permit?
 Is it really necessary?